Open Bible Data Home About News OET Key

 rose

 The original word which the ULT translates as flower refers to a specific type of flower which grows on the ground.
-The exact type of flower that the original word refers to cannot be known with certainty so you could use the name of a pretty wildflower in your area or you could use a general term as modeled by the ULT.
+The exact type of flower that the original word refers to cannot be known with certainty, so you could use the name of a pretty wildflower in your area, or you could use a more general term.

 Note 3 topic: figures-of-speech / explicit

-Sharon was the name of a specific plain (a flat area) and the word itself refers to a flat, wide area and so by using the word Sharon the woman is probably referring to “plains” in general and expressing that she is like a wildflower that grows on the plains.
-If it would be helpful to your readers, you could indicate that explicitly as modeled by the UST.
+The writer assumes that the reader will know that Sharon was the name of a specific plain (a flat area) and that the word itself refers to a flat, wide area.
+Here the woman is probably referring to “plains” in general and expressing that she is like a wildflower that grows on the plains.
+You could include this information if it would be helpful to your readers.
+Alternate translation: “I am a flower that grows on the plain of Sharon” or “I am a flower that grows on the plains”

 Note 4 topic: figures-of-speech / parallelism